nkoorty/Ripple/README.md

 #### Group.sol [0xEF63F82bE58DCfb96342E04DB0e553bA715de2Aa](https://evm-sidechain.xrpl.org/address/0xEF63F82bE58DCfb96342E04DB0e553bA715de2Aa)
 This contract manages the settlement groups and maps users names to smart account or wallet addresses.
 Function calls are used to display the information in app and are called in payment transactions.

-# Future
-- Automated actions and workflows of the smart accounts (conditional payments, scheduled payments, automatic adjustment for currency fluctuations etc).
-- Add liquidity pool and option to take out small loans and delegate credit to other users.
-- Custom payment links

 # Team
 - [Artemiy Malyshau](https://www.linkedin.com/in/artemiy-malyshau/): Frontend Engineer